Bitcoin and other virtual currencies

 Popular with criminals

-The relatively anonymous nature of virtual currencies makes
+The relatively anonymous nature of virtual currencies makes them

-laundering and other illegal activities.
+other illegal activities.

 Are virtual currencies